cs107e/cs107e.github.io/guides/bootloader.md

 ---
 layout: page
-title: Working with the bootloader
+title: Using the console cable and bootloader
 ---

 *Written by Pat Hanrahan*